Welcome to today's edition of the Rush 24-7 podcast.

 It's selfish, but America has been really good at convincing me that everyone else's problems are more important than my own.

-If the United States of America is an aircraft on its way down, which it seems to be, I must put my own air mask on before I assist others.
+She said, if the United States of America is an aircraft on its way down, which it seems to be, I must put my own air mask on before I assist others.

-And to her, putting the air mask on To save the plane from crashing is supporting Trump.
+And to her, putting the air mask on to save the plane from crashing is supporting Trump.

 Immigration.

-It's crowding, it's crowding, it's flooding the job market.
+It's flooding the job market.

 You've seen African American unemployment under Obama.

-Now she doesn't blame Obama for much.
+Now, she doesn't blame Obama for much.

 She can't expect that.